Super Tuscan Wine at Ornellaia Vineyards in Bolgheri

 Cypress Avenue, just outside the Italian village Bolgheri in Tuscany

-In the middle of the 70’s, more wine makers followed his example and today the Super Tuscan Wines have become world famous for their high quality.
+In the middle of the 70’s, more wine makers in the wine region followed his example and today the Super Tuscan Wines have gained quiet a reputation and have become world famous for their overall high quality of Red Wine.

 What is Super Tuscan Wine?